 All accounts receivable are shown net of an applicable allowance for uncollectible accounts.
 Accounts receivables are evaluated for collectability and an allowance is established, as deemed necessary, based on the best information available and in an amount that management believes is adequate.
 Accounts receivables are written off when deemed uncollectible.
 Recoveries of accounts receivable previously written off are recorded when received.
+None of the Accounts Receivable are recorded at amortized cost and as such, the current expected credit loss (CECL) Standards do not apply.

-Note 8 - Non-Financing Lease Right of Use Assets and Liabilities
+Note 8 - Lease Right of Use Assets and Liabilities

-The organization has evaluated their lease obligations and has determined that there are no non-financing leases that are material to the financial statements as a whole that would require disclosure based on FASB ASU 2016-02 - Leases (Topic 842).
+The organization has evaluated their lease obligations and has determined that there are no leases that are material to the financial statements as a whole that would require disclosure based on FASB ASU 2016-02 - Leases (Topic 842).